lcsirmaz/inner/README.md

 The threaded version of `inner` can use all available cores on the computer to speed up the computation.
-Multiple cores can help in the combinatorial part, when the work can be distributed approximately uniformly among them.
+Multiple cores can help in the combinatorial part, when the work is distributed approximately uniformly among them.
 The LP part (oracle calls) is inherently single-threaded and cannot be speed up this way.
 Thus LP intensive problems (large number of columns and rows and only a few objectives) will not gain too much from multiple threads.